 Candi began working at TRI in 2013 as a TA Specialist for Central Coordination of Child Care Resource & Referral.
 Since then, she has worked as a TA Specialist for Oregon's QRIS and is the Project Director of Oregon's 21st Century Community Learning Centers grant with ODE.

 When not working, Candi enjoys spending time with her husband and sons -- a junior at Western Oregon and a freshman at Oregon State University.
 She's also been playing women's slowpitch softball in Corvallis for the past 25 years -- including unsuccessfully trying to retire for the past three years.

 Kjerstin Stanavige is the Centers Coordinator at TRI.
 She earned a Bachelor of Science in English from Brigham Young University–Idaho.
-Kjerstin’s primary expertise is in communications, social media, and marketing.
+Kjerstin’s primary expertise is in grant proposal development and editing.

 Outside of work, Kjerstin enjoys cooking, exploring the Oregon coast, and spending time with her husband and cat.

 Nathan Winegardner is the Bilingual Early Learning Project Specialist at TRI.
 He earned his Bachelors of Arts in Political Science from the University of Oregon.
 Nathan’s primary expertise is in Head Start program administration and he has worked in the field for seven years.